-I’m an Associate Professor of Old and Middle English at Rutgers University-Camden, where I study medieval English literature and culture.
-My first book will be published soon, on food and cooking in medieval English romance, primarily as they are used to discuss political theory.
-The title is Political Appetites: Food in Medieval English Romance and it is due out October 2017 from The Ohio State University Press.
+I’m a newly minted Associate Professor of Old and Middle English at Rutgers University-Camden, where I study medieval English literature and culture.
+My first book studies food and cooking in medieval English romance, primarily as they are used to discuss political theory.
+The title is Political Appetites: Food in Medieval English Romance, released October 2017 from The Ohio State University Press.

 I am currently working on several new projects: I am co-editing a volume called Practical Approaches to Teaching Beowulf with Dr. Larry Swain, a collection of essays by those teaching this poem the most, rather than by faculty at research-heavy institutions.
 I am also working on two new monographs.
-The first is called Old English Hip Hop, and it will be a study on the oral culture and poetics of Old English, using hip hop artists as my comparison, and discovering what new questions arise when we look at this vibrant tradition and its relation to composition, memory, tradition, form, voice, and authority.
-The second book is tentatively titled Decriminalizing Sin and presents the story of the deadly sin of Avarice as it progresses from radix malorum to proto-capitalist virtue from the Old English period through to Jacobean literature, using the penitential tradition in comparison with Marx’s historical narrative of primitive accumulation.
+The first is called Old English Hip Hop, a comparative study on the oral culture and poetics of Old English along with contemporary hip hop culture, to discover what new questions arise when we look at this vibrant tradition and its relation to composition, memory, tradition, form, voice, and authority.

 My teaching is heavily involved with the interplay between medieval and modern, demonstrating what sophisticated knowledge of the Middle Ages can reveal to our contemporary world.
 My classes reach a broad variety of RUC students, undergraduate and graduate, majors and otherwise, and include classes on ancient and medieval heroism, traveling in the Middle Ages, global collections of short stories, and the Icelandic sögur, as well as standard English fare as early literature surveys, Chaucer, and Old English literature.
 I see the medieval world as a global, multicultural phenomenon intricately wound with secular politics and religious experience, and believe this pre-capitalist, pre-fundamentalist, pre-colonialist, pre-Renaissance world contains valuable lessons about what the modern world can become.